hasura/graphql-engine/docs/graphql/manual/event-triggers/invoke-trigger-console.rst

 Click on the event trigger you want to run and a modal will pop up with the request and response.

 .. thumbnail:: ../../../img/graphql/manual/event-triggers/run-manual-trigger.png
-   :alt: Request and response from the invoked event trigger
+   :alt: Request and response of event trigger

 .. note::